Brewynn/feedback/README.md

 This project should have a documentation where you can explain all details about it.

 ### Folder Structure
-  Here I've put an example as you can organize your mini-project.
+  Here I've put an example how you can organize your mini-project.

   ```bash
    card-poker